criteo/criteo-api-java-sdk/sdks/marketingsolutions_experimental/docs/CreativeApi.md

         CreativeApi apiInstance = new CreativeApi(defaultClient);
         String advertiserId = "advertiserId_example"; // String | The advertiser identifier.
         String id = "id_example"; // String | The Coupon identifier to edit.
-        ResourceInputOfUpdateCoupon resourceInputOfUpdateCoupon = new ResourceInputOfUpdateCoupon(); // ResourceInputOfUpdateCoupon |
+        ResourceInputOfUpdateCoupon resourceInputOfUpdateCoupon = new ResourceInputOfUpdateCoupon(); // ResourceInputOfUpdateCoupon | The new start and end dates of the coupon. try {
-        try {
             ResourceOutcomeOfCoupon result = apiInstance.editAdvertiserCoupon(advertiserId, id, resourceInputOfUpdateCoupon);
             System.out.println(result);